-Dwayne "The Rock" Johnson Movies, Ranked
+Every Single Dwayne "The Rock" Johnson Movie Ranked

-Now updated with Skyscraper!
+Now updated with Jumanji: The Next Level!

 It’s not all going to be pretty, of course.
 There were a lot of rough patches along the way that Johnson had to weather well before the success of things like The Fast and the Furious franchise and the formation of his own banner, Seven Bucks Productions.
 But in each of these performances you can see the innate talent possessed by Johnson and how each role shaped and molded what his persona would become in the years that followed.
-And since he’s got three movies coming out this year alone–Rampage, Skyscraper and Fighting with My Family (the latter one now pushed to a March 1, 2019 release date)–we wanted to revisit where Johnson has been in order to get a better handle on just where his career is going.
+We wanted to revisit where Johnson has been in order to get a better handle on just where his career is going.

 Now, you can skip on down to the rankings if you’d like, but to find out why this list is more than just a Buzzfeed style list, I’d like to tell you a little story: Johnson is a sort of hometown hero of mine.
 Granted, he only lived in the Lehigh Valley for a brief period of time (and he totally went to the wrong school; Go Rovers!), but his insane success left a strong impression on the community, helped by the fact that he would occasionally return home to attend a Freedom football game early in his career.
 (Johnson probably doesn’t remember the time spent there so fondly if his Ballers character Spencer Strasmore is any indication.)
 Oddly enough, our families even crossed paths; my dad was a power-lifter at the time, Johnson’s dad is the storied pro wrestler Rocky Johnson, and somehow the two of them came to occupy the same circle for a brief while.
 (I’ve still got an autographed picture from the elder Johnson that reads “To David, Best in Sports” for what it’s worth.)